UjayCoding/JS_fun/index.md

 - Display results using grid+flexbox

 **Beer App**
-Display beers from punkapi.com with option to filter by alcohol volume & hoppiness Display using Grid+flexbox
+- Display beers from punkapi.com with option to filter by alcohol volume & hoppiness
+- Display using Grid+flexbox
-Paginate by doing a fetch and incrementing page number
+- Paginate by doing a fetch and incrementing page number

 **Chuck Norris Food Jokes**
-Click button to fetch random food joke from api.chucknorris.io image bounces with each fetch
+- Click button to fetch random food joke from api.chucknorris.io
+- image bounces with each fetch

 **Currency Converter**
-Convert between currencies
+- Convert between currencies
-Data fetched from exchangerate-api.com displays when last ipdated
+- Data fetched from exchangerate-api.com
+- Displays when last ipdated